Emissions minimization on road networks via Generic Second Order Models: Minimize emissions and travel time

 The emission of pollutants is strictly connected to speed and acceleration of vehicles.
+In this section we set up an optimization problem to minimize the $\nox$ emission rates due to vehicular traffic.

+Consider \eqref{eq:GSOMrete} on a network with roads $I_{r}$, $r=1,\ldots, N_r$, during a time interval $[0,T]$.
+Following \cite{balzotti2021DCDSB}, we use the microscopic emission model proposed in \cite{panis2006elsevier} which estimates the emission rate $E_{i}$ of vehicle $i$ at time $t$ using the instantaneous speed $v_i(t)$ and acceleration $a_i(t)$.
+In order to work with the macroscopic variables provided by the traffic model, we set the emission rate formula on a portion $\dx_j$ of space at time $t^{n}$ for the road $r$ as

-The traffic model \eqref{eq:GSOM2} gives us the speed of vehicles by means of the function $V(\rho,w)$, thus we only need to derive the acceleration.
-We define the function acceleration by computing the total derivative of $V(\rho,w)$, i.e.
+where $E_0$ is a lower-bound of emission and $f_1$ to $f_6$ are emission constants associated to $\nox$, see \cite[Table 2]{panis2006elsevier}.
+The vehicles densities $\rho^{n}_{r,j}$ and velocities $v^{n}_{r,j}$ are mean values in $\dx_j$, given by the model \eqref{eq:GSOMrete}, and $a^{n}_{r,j}$ is the acceleration given by computing the total derivative of $V(\rho,w)$, i.e.

 where